-heart'?
-In my 22 years of clinical experience, I have seen women - educated professionals and housewives - accompanying men for their checkups, but when I question them about their health status, they have no clue.
+Women are all heart - loving, caring and giving, but who takes care of her beautiful 'heart'?
+In my 25 years of clinical experience, I have seen women - educated professionals and housewives - accompanying men for their checkups, but when I question them about their health status, they have no clue.
 Their health ranks the lowest in priority on their to-do list.

 Heart health is as important an issue for women as it is for men.
 A disturbing fact highlighted by the Indian Heart Association states that women are less likely to get themselves checked, or follow any preventive measures or health plan.
 Dr. Atul Mathur, Director Interventional Cardiology of Fortis Escorts Hospital says, "The myth was that women are protected from heart disease.
 However, today, women in India are rubbing shoulders with men in terms of heart disease incidences, and more so in the urban population.
 The main reasons for this increased prevalence are added work stress, lack of adequate physical exercise, consumption of junk food, and a rise in smoking habit.
 On the bright side, as diagnostic facilities are getting better, more women are coming forward for health screening."